 Some homeowners want a seamless indoor-outdoor space, some people don’t.
 There are homeowners who find single-hinged doors easier to manoeuvre compared to bi-fold or stacking doors.

-Your taste and style shouldn’t keep you from getting ample amount of sunlight.
+Your taste and style shouldn’t keep you from getting an ample amount of sunlight.
 Build a window on the wall next to your glazed door similar to the one below.
-Turn it into a window seat so you have room for entertaining
+Turn it into a window seat so you have room for entertaining.

 Designers integrated a daily dining room in this kitchen’s awkward small space.
 They took down a part of the wall and ceiling and replaced it with framed glazed windows.
 The trees outside provided shade so the area won’t feel hot during the summer.

 Some window seats don’t require built-in seating.
 You can make a seating area out of low, sturdy furniture which can support the weight of several people.
 Place it under a huge window and decorate it with comfy pillows and fabrics.

 We find this contemporary home with Japanese-inspired interiors amusing.
 These lovely window seats double as desks when you’re sitting on the floor.
 Lay a soft kind of carpet and scatter throw pillows for additional comfort.

 This window seat in a modern Australian home has layers of glass louvres on its window, allowing natural ventilation.